samuelobe/RPI-Transfer-Course-Locator/README.md

 ### Getting Started
 The main.py script requires Python and Selenium.
 You can install Selenium by running, `pip install selenium`, in your prefered terminal.
 There is no need to download a driver.
 This repository comes with one.

-Once you have fulfilled the installtion requirements simply change the course_code variable to the course you are looking for.
+Once you have fulfilled the installtion requirements simply change the settings of the config.py file and run the main.py.
 The script should take about 5-6 mins to look through every school on SIS.